Harsger/ROOTpostprocessing/README.txt

  start-parameter can be given with range-limits, via : value[low,high] (all without withspaces)

- for PDF 'print' should be the last argument with 'skip' no canvas is drawn
+ with 'skip' no canvas is drawn for PDF 'print' should be the last argument using 'auto' combined with 'print' PDF is saved without interaction

 ///////////////////////////////////////////////////////////////////////////////